Skip to content

 Set Up the AI Assistant

-Handle the OnAfterRenderAsync event and call the SetupAssistantAsync method to create your AI assistant and provide it with data and instructions.
+Handle the OnAfterRenderAsync event and call the SetupAssistantAsync method to set up your AI assistant based on the assistant and thread IDs created in the previous step.
 This example calls our Blazor Grid's ExportToXlsxAsync method to generate data for the AI Assistant.

 @using DevExpress.AIIntegration.OpenAI.Services